top of page

-Entrance to Amboy Crater
+Entrance to Amboy Crater National Landmark, California

 The entrance to Amboy Crater National Natural Landmark, Southeastern California

-From the parking lot you'll easily spot the extinct cinder cone volcano off in the distance, as well as signs advising you NOT to hike.
+From the parking lot you’ll easily spot the extinct cinder cone volcano off in the distance, as well as signs advising you not to hike.

 This is where I will strongly recommend you plan your visit during the colder months (I went in December) and/or planning your visit very early or very late in the day so you can avoid the harsh Mojave Desert sun.